Recent Policy of the Government of Japan on the Issue known as "Comfort Women"

 The Government of Japan had been cooperating with the AWF in implementing the activities.
 And the atonement projects were completed in the Philippines, the Republic of Korea and Taiwan by the end of September 2002.
 Some of former comfort women who received atonement projects expressed their gratitude in various ways.

 In addition, the AWF is implementing activities tailored to domestic conditions in the Netherlands and Indonesia as well.
 Activities in the Netherlands were completed successfully on 14 July 2001.
 Activities in Indonesia were completed successfully in March 2007.

 (1) The Philippines, the Republic of Korea and Taiwan

 The AWF makes it its principle to respect the intention of each of the aged former "comfort women" in the Philippines, the Republic of Korea and Taiwan where the identification processes of "comfort women" have been implemented by their Governments or organizations.
 Based upon such principle, the AWF, making use of the money donated by the Japanese people as its resource, provides the former "comfort women" with the atonement money which expresses the feeling of atonement by the Japanese people and, making use of the fund disbursed by the Government of Japan, implements medical and welfare support projects aimed at improving their medical and welfare condition.
 When the atonement money is provided, the Prime Minister, on behalf of the Government, sends a letter expressing apologies and remorse directly to each former "comfort woman."
+In the end 285 former “comfort women” accepted the letter and atonement money (The Philippines: 211, ROK: 61, Taiwan: 13).
 The details are as follows;

 The Government of Japan has expressed its sincere apologies and remorse regarding the issue known as "comfort women" on various occasions.